Tinkerforge/doc/en/source/Hardware/Bricklets/Rotary_Encoder.rst

 .. note::
- This Bricklet is currently in the prototype stage and the software/hardware and documentation is in a half-finished state.
+ This Bricklet is currently in the prototype stage and the software/hardware as well as the documentation is in an incomplete state.

 ..
 FIXME raw:: html